ryanfreckleton/cerris/content/learning.rst

 Mastery requires practice
-"Deliberate practice" got buzz a few years ago Stretching your capabilities
+"Deliberate practice" got buzz a few years ago
-What is the constraint?
+Stretch your capabilities through focused exploration and practice The constraint is oftentimes not your weakest asset, nor is it your strongest asset.
+It is the weakest asset you must use to use your strongest
 Goals -> Questions -> Measures
 Deliberate Practice
 Goals